 I’ve organized these must-see sites in the same order as I visited them during a recent trip to the Pullman and Bronzeville neighborhoods with my friend Annie, who was excited to connect with the African-American heritage that has helped define Chicago and the U.S. You can make a day of it, like we did, or savor each attraction as a separate visit.
 All are just 20 to 50 minutes from downtown Chicago by car or public transit, though biking to and between the sites is a worthwhile South Side adventure unto itself.

 Tucked away on a quiet corner at the north end of Pullman National Monument and historic district, six blocks away from the Monument’s Visitors Center, is one of Chicago’s hidden gems.

-Don’t let the unassuming exterior of the National A. Philip Randolph Pullman Porter Museum keep you from missing this black heritage treasure.
-Start with the outdoor sculpture by artist Rene Townsend.
-The 10-foot mosaic on the west side of the property offers a visually poetic perspective on railroad history, the black labor-union movement, and civil rights in the United States.
+Don’t let the exterior of the National A. Philip Randolph Pullman Porter Museum keep you from missing this Black heritage treasure.
+The Pullman Porter Museum will be closed for expansion during the winter 2022 season, but once it warms up, visitors can return.
+To kick off your visit, start with the outdoor sculpture by artist Rene Townsend.
+The 10-foot mosaic on the west side of the property offers a visually poetic perspective on railroad history, the Black labor-union movement, and civil rights in the United States.